fnord0/docker-cups-airprint/README.md

 ## Purpose
 Run a container with CUPS and Avahi (mDNS/Bonjour) so that local printers on the network can be exposed via AirPrint to iOS/macOS, Windows and Android devices.
-Also airscan is utilized for network-based scanning.
+Also AirScan is utilized for network-based scanning.
 This docker image is custom-built for Canon printers and scanners.
 I am specifically using a Canon PIXMA TS5120 printer+scanner.

 ## Requirements